genedelisa/TableColumnChooser/README.md

 # TableColumnChooser

-Swift NSTableView with choosable columns
+Swift NSTableView with choosable columns.

+The header has a context menu for choosing the columns.
+The selection is saved to User Defaults.

 ## Blog post for this example.